 Corporate misconduct in Italy is punishable under both criminal and administrative law.

-The Office theoretically has no discretion as to which offences must be prosecuted: under the mandatory prosecution principle (Article 112 of the Constitution), the public prosecutor must always issue a request for indictment (a request to submit the defendant to trial) if, at the end of the investigation, he or she has found sufficient evidence that a crime has been committed.
+The public prosecutors' offices theoretically have no discretion as to which offences must be prosecuted: under the mandatory prosecution principle (Article 112 of the Constitution), the public prosecutor must always issue a request for indictment (a request to submit the defendant to trial) if, at the end of the investigation, he or she has found sufficient evidence that a crime has been committed.
 In practice, the rule is disregarded: the high number of reports of criminal offences imposes a de facto selection of the cases to be dealt with by the investigating authorities, depending on the circumstances, in accordance with the principle of priority.

 Some kind of jurisdictional control on the decision of the prosecutor as to which cases to dismiss, and which to prosecute, is in any case granted by the judge of the preliminary investigations, who has the final word on any request for dismissal.